The struggle is REAL.

 Love always wins.

 Jesus the source of LOVE.
 Replace that critical self-made boss immediately with the image of our Lord Jesus.
 Visualize Him, and most importantly stop whatever you are doing and be present in His Love.
-If you can, go to Adoration, even for a quick visit.
+When you can, go to Adoration, even for a quick visit.
 It literally changes everything.

-I could not always get to daily Mass or Adoration when my children were little, so I made a spiritual communion, a desire in my heart to be one with Him.
+Just as we are experiencing now, I could not always get to daily Mass or Adoration when my children were little, so I made a spiritual communion, a desire in my heart to be one with Him.
 Vinny Flynn in his book 7 Secrets of the Eucharist , in his last chapter, talks so beautifully about this tremendous gift, spiritual communion, Jesus is always available!

 Make a List.